 John Sebastian sounded old when he started singing and I was beginning to wonder if this would be one of those festival workshops that would make me sad, reminding me of my own diminished abilities.
 But his guitar was sure … Continue reading Winnipeg Folk Festival, 2019

-80 years ago today Radio came of age.
+84 years ago Radio came of age.
 In one terrible — beautiful hour the third rated program in a three network universe managed to entertain, terrify, and motivate millions of people by stimulating the imagination.
-If it happened today … Continue reading 2X2L Calling CQ
+If it happened today it … Continue reading 2X2L Calling CQ

 I’ve spent a lot of time in cities from Belgrade to London to New York, but last weekend in San Francisco I noticed things I’ve not seen in other cities.
 We were in San Francisco for a memorial service and … Continue reading The City by the Bay and a 35 Foot Polar Bear Made From Smashed Car Hoods.